Two cannabis growers are making a splash this spring selling cannabis clones from their own retail locations.

 Chris Crosbie, the founder of Atlantic Cultivation recently just sold out his first round of clones at his four retail locations in St John’s, Newfoundland and Labrador.
 Atlantic Cultivation operates several retail stores in the province, as well as its own production facility.

 The company began placing pre-orders on clones from their production facility at their four retail locations in early April, with the first pickup on April 18.
-Crosby says they sold about 85, and like Eco Canadian Organic, expects the next round of pre-orders to be several times that, based on consumer interest.
+Crosb says they sold about 85, and like Eco Canadian Organic, expects the next round of pre-orders to be several times that, based on consumer interest.

 “It really was just a test at first.
 We figured there was demand, but we didn’t know how it would go.
 We’re still working out some of the kinks and learning how to do this efficiently, but I think demand is big.”

-Although he says some in the industry have suggested to him that it’s foolish to sell some of their unique genetics, Crosby says he believes selling clones will help bring in more “legacy” consumers who have maybe not yet visited a legal store.
+Although he says some in the industry have suggested to him that it’s foolish to sell some of their unique genetics, Crosbie says he believes selling clones will help bring in more “legacy” consumers who have maybe not yet visited a legal store.

 “I don’t see it as a threat, I see it as an opportunity to bring in people primarily in the legacy market.
 If there’s someone who sees we have something unique and good quality, then hopefully they’re happy to come in and try this.
 And we’re happy to give them that option so they can grow it themselves.”